Back to Blog

 Negative reviews don't just sit there.
 They compound.

 A single unanswered negative review tells one story.
 Three unanswered negative reviews tell a different story entirely — one about a business that's checked out.
-ReviewTrackers found that 94% of consumers say a negative review has convinced them to avoid a business.
+ReviewTrackers' online reviews survey found that 94% of consumers say a negative review has convinced them to avoid a business.
 But context matters.
 When prospects see a pattern of unanswered complaints, the conversion drop is steeper.

-Now multiply that across locations.
-A 20-location business with inconsistent review management isn't losing a little revenue.
-They're hemorrhaging it.
+A 20-location business with inconsistent review management isn't losing a little revenue across the portfolio.
+They're bleeding it everywhere.

 Why Most Businesses Fail at Response Time